padiac/padiac.github.io/notes/statistics-cumulant-expansion-and-connected-structures.md

 ## 9. Conceptual Summary

-> Moments describe everything—connected and disconnected together.
+> Moments describe everything--connected and disconnected together.
-> Cumulants describe only the connected—the minimal set of irreducible statistical structures.
+> Cumulants describe only the connected--the minimal set of irreducible statistical structures.
 >
-> Knowing all cumulants ⇔ reconstruct all moments.
+> Knowing all cumulants <=> reconstruct all moments.
-> Knowing all moments ⇔ reconstruct all cumulants.
+> Knowing all moments <=> reconstruct all cumulants.
 >
 > The difference lies in representation: cumulants are the "clean basis," moments are the "expanded mixture."

 ---

-*Prepared summary of the cumulant–moment relationship and connected structure interpretation.*
+*Prepared summary of the cumulant-moment relationship and connected structure interpretation.*